pedromeirelessz/parking/README.md

 This project is a car park, where the rate is charged by the hour, after spending 12 hours parked a daily rate will be charged, this rate will be added to the country's tax.
 In this project we will make an example using interfaces and not using

+This program is intended to be basic, just to demonstrate the use of the interfaces

 # Problem example

 ![Web 1](https://github.com/phmeyreles/parking/blob/master/images/ProblemExample.PNG)